The Kalanchoe beharensis, [kal-un-KOH-ee] [be-HAIR-en-sis], is a slow-growing succulent type.

 The plant grows slowly, producing triangular leaves with long stalks.

-The upper parts of the leaves feature a bronze-like color, while the undersides are typically a silver-gray color.
-You’ll also notice plenty of fine hairs on the fang-like foliage.
+The upper parts of mature leaves feature a bronze-like color, while the undersides are typically a silver-gray color.
+You’ll also notice plenty of fine hairs on the leaf stalks and the fang-like foliage.

 How Often Does Kalanchoe Beharensis Flower?